 CONSERVATION

 At Duli Beach Resort, marine turtle conservation is embedded in our operation.
 Duli Beach is one of the few places in Palawan where marine turtles come to lay their eggs.
-The name “Duli” even means “female turtle” in the ancient Sanskrit language, making it a fitting name for this beach.
-From roughly November to February, Duli Beach becomes an active nesting ground for marine turtles.
+The name “Duli” means “female turtle” in the ancient Sanskrit language, making it a fitting name for this beach.
+The main nesting season runs from November to February.
+This is when Duli Beach becomes an active nesting ground for marine turtles.
+With the peak in December and January.

-There are three different species nesting on Duli Beach, namely the Hawksbill turtle (named for their narrow, pointed beak), the Green turtle (named for the usually green fat found beneath its carapace) and the Olive Ridley turtle (which gets its name from the olive green color of its heart shaped shell).
+There are three different species of marine turtles nesting on Duli Beach.
+Namely the Hawksbill turtle, named for their narrow, pointed beak.
+The Green turtle, named for the usually green fat found beneath its carapace.
+And the Olive Ridley turtle, which gets its name from the olive green color of its heart shaped shell.

 All three marine turtle species migrate long distances between their feeding grounds and nesting beaches.
 Mature turtles eventually return to the same area where they hatched.
-Of these three species, the Olive Ridley turtle lays the most nests on Duli Beach and the surrounding coastline.
+In Duli and the surrounding coastline, the Olive Ridley turtle lays the most nests.

-Female turtles crawl out of the water and dig a hole in the sand to create their nest.
-They usually lay their eggs at night and always above the high-tide line.
+Female turtles crawl out of the water and dig a hole in the sand to make their nest.
+They usually lay their eggs at night because it is cooler and there are fewer predators around.
+The mother turtle will place the nests above the high-tide line to avoid it to get washed away.

 At Duli Beach Resort, we do everything in our power to protect these nests from poachers and animals.

 Over the years of doing conservation work, we co-founded the El Nido Marine Turtle Conservation Network (#ENMTCN).
-This initiative, created together with several other businesses in El Nido, aims to protect and support the marine turtle population in the area.
+This initiative, we created together with several other businesses in El Nido.
+The network aims to protect and support the marine turtle population in the area.
 Members of the network assist one another and regularly share knowledge and data.

 The network is officially approved and supported by the Department of Environment and Natural Resources (DENR).
 And the Palawan Council for Sustainable Development (PCSD).